hneth/riskyr/README.md

 ![](inst/pix/README-ex1_tree-1.png)

-This particular tree, which splits the population of `N = 1000` individuals into two subgroups *by decision* (`by = "dc"`), actually contains the answer to the second version of our questions:
+This particular tree, which splits the population of `N = 1000` individuals into two subgroups *by decision* (`by = "dc"`), actually contains the answer to the second (frequency) version of our questions:

 -   The proportion of individuals with a positive test result who actually suffer from hustosis is the frequency of "true positive" cases (shown in darker green) divided by "decision positive" cases (shown in purple): `32/80 = .400` (corresponding to our value of `PPV` above).
 -   The proportion of individuals with a negative test result who are actually free from hustosis is the frequency of "true negative" cases (shown in lighter green) divided by "decision negative" cases (shown in blue): `912/920 = .991` (corresponding to our value of `NPV` above, except for minimal differences due to rounding).

 Of course, the frequencies of these ratios were already contained in the `hustosis` summary above.
-But the representation in the form of a tree diagram makes it easier to understand which frequencies are required to answer the question.
+But the representation in the form of a tree diagram makes it easier to understand the decomposition of the population into subgroups and to see which frequencies are required to answer a particular question.

 #### Icon array

+An icon array shows the classification result for each of `N = 1000` individuals in our population:

 ``` r
 plot(hustosis, plot.type = "icons")   # plot an icon array: